top of page

 Building confidence with media training

-Media training gives CEOs and business owners the opportunity to build up the confidence they need to think quickly on their feet while making sure that they are representing themselves authentically.
-The most powerful part of media training is that trainees will get the opportunity to prepare for all the potential directions the interview may go.
-This will aid them in a narrative and controlling the interview.
-So much of performance anxiety has to do with the fear of the unknown and not trusting in our own abilities.
-Though we can never be fully sure of what will be thrown our way, the more we practice, the more confidence we will build.
+Media training gives CEOs and corporations the opportunity to build up the confidence they need to think quickly on their feet while making sure that they are representing themselves authentically.
+The most powerful part of media training is that trainees will get the opportunity to prepare for all the potential directions the interview may go, even non-verbal cues.

 How confidence in media training is directly related to building trust